xeoncross/mid/README.md

 		// net/http
 		http.Handle("/post/comment", mid.Hydrate(handler))

-> Note: the net/http mux does not provide "route parameters" so the above example
+> Note: the last net/http mux example does not provide "route parameters" so it
-> won't actually pass the validation due to the PostID struct tag "param".
+> won't actually pass the validation due to the PostID struct tag "param" not existing.

 At this point we can rest assured that our handler will never be called unless input matching our exact validation rules is provided by the client.
 If the